paraskuk/Rust-Fibonacci-REST-Kubernetes-Prometheus-Grafana/README.md

 kubectl get svc prometheus -n default -o jsonpath='{.spec.clusterIP}'
 ```
 > [!TIP]
-> Go to the Grafana dashboard and add a new data source with <your-ip> you got from the previous command.
+> Go to the Grafana dashboard and add a new data source with the IP address you just got from the previous command.
 ```sh
 http://<your-ip>:9090
 ```